ValtteriL/ValtteriL.github.io/content/posts/binance-triangular-arbitrage-hft.md

 At this time, Binance had also made it possible to subscribe to market data through the FIX API.
 Thus, I was able to cut the websocket part altogether and do all latency-sensitive communication over FIX.
-Apart from tidying the codebase, having only a single server to communicate with made latency optimization easier.

 C++ being used by others for the same purpose meant that I was able to use the [Quickfix library](https://github.com/quickfix/quickfix) for FIX communication.
-This made FIX comms easy, but the last official release was dated, and available OS package for it in nix was built without SSL support.
+This made FIX comms easy, but the last official release was dated, lacking features, and available OS package for it in nix was built without SSL support.
-I solved the problem by [packaging it myself](https://github.com/ValtteriL/harjus/blob/c16f033227ebad881a9ef105a8abed009019789b/default.nix#L23).
+I solved the problem by [patching and packaging it myself](https://github.com/ValtteriL/harjus/blob/c16f033227ebad881a9ef105a8abed009019789b/default.nix#L23).

 ### Optimizations

-The possibilities for optimizing are endless.
+The possibilities for optimization are endless.
-To avoid the deepest rabbit holes, I tried to apply the 80/20 principle and apply only the most effective optimizations.
+To avoid the deepest rabbit holes, I decided to apply the 80/20 principle and applied only the optimizations with best ROI.

 #### Network

-Since I had only a single server to communicate with, I placed my server in the same availability zone.
+Since previous versions, I learned that network latency within a region could be further reduced by placing communicating workloads into the same availability zone (AZ).

-The availability zone of Binance's servers is not public knowledge, but I was able to pinpoint the one by [measuring the latency](https://github.com/ValtteriL/harjus/blob/releases/3.1.0/docs/network-performance.md) from all three.
+The AZ of Binance's FIX servers is not public knowledge, but I was able to pinpoint them in `ap-northeast-1a` by [measuring the latency](https://github.com/ValtteriL/harjus/blob/releases/3.1.0/docs/network-performance.md) from all three.
+Mind you, the zone may be different for you because of ID randomization by AWS, and thus you should do the measurement yourself.

-This brought the latency down to ~0.5ms.
+This trick brought the latency down to ~0.5ms.

 ```text
 Max rtt: 1.009ms | Min rtt: 0.513ms | Avg rtt: 0.552ms